Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have gone over the current 54-point total in six of 12 games this season.
+- Miami (OH)'s games this season have gone over 54 points six of 12 times.

-- North Texas and its opponents have combined to score more than 54 points in six of 11 games this season.

-- The combined points per game average of the two teams, 57.7, is 3.7 points more than Thursday's over/under.

 - The RedHawks and their opponents have scored an average of 55 points per game in 2021, one more than Thursday's total.